govhack-science/govhack-science.github.io/_locations/nsw/sydney.md

 We are encouraging and celebrating our technical and creative capacity, connecting citizens with government for great outcomes, and building upon the social and economic value of open data published by government.

-Come to:

-+ connect with like minded people
-+ make a different to the community
+Come to connect with like minded people, make a difference to the community and create useful solutions!
-+ create useful solutions

 There'll be delicious food (did someone mention Messina..?), incredible cash prizes, and amazing mentors to help you along the way.